Recruiters can search LinkedIn for people who belong to the groups they have joined.

-OK, we covered a lot of recruiters just by joining The Recruiters’ Network.
+OK, we covered a lot of recruiters just by joining The Recruiter.com Network.
 But what about those recruiters who specialize in people just like you?
-What groups do they belong to?
+Which groups do they belong to?

-Think about your top 10 keywords, the ones you especially want to be recognized for in your Skills & Expertise section.
+Think about your top 10 keywords, the ones you especially want to be recognized for in your profile’s Skills & Expertise section.
 Type your most important keyword into the LinkedIn search box, select Groups from the drop-down menu to the left of the search box, and hit return.

 Bird Dogging It

 Remember my infographic, HOW TO: Find Recruiters on LinkedIn?
-Well, if you have found targeted recruiters on LinkedIn, then you can look at their profiles, usually toward the bottom, see which groups they belong to, and join some of those groups yourself.
+If you have found targeted recruiters, then you can look at their profiles, usually toward the bottom, see which groups they belong to, and join some of those groups yourself.

 If you don’t want your boss or others to know that you’ve joined a particular group, for whatever reason, then see this post.

-If you’re on LinkedIn, and you want a new job, it just makes sense to make yourself as findable as possible.
-This is low hanging fruit, ripe for the picking.
+If you’re on LinkedIn, and you want a new job, it makes sense to make yourself as findable as possible.
+This is low-hanging fruit.
+Pick it!

 Please don’t hesitate to invite me to connect on LinkedIn here.
 My email address is firstname.lastname@example.org.
 The more I know about my readers, the better I can make my blog.